juno-fx/Helios/README.md

 - `unstable-rocky-9` for the latest unstable build of Rocky Linux
 - `unstable-alma-9` for the latest unstable build of Alma Linux

+Helios also ships a `testing` tag which is built from the `testing` branch.
+This branch is meant for testing new features and changes before they are merged into the `main` branch.
+The `testing` tag is meant to be used for testing purposes only and may contain bugs or incomplete features.

+- `testing-noble` for the latest testing build of Ubuntu 24.04
+- `testing-jammy` for the latest testing build of Ubuntu 22.04
+- `testing-kali` for the latest testing build of Kali Linux
+- `testing-rocky-9` for the latest testing build of Rocky Linux
+- `testing-alma-9` for the latest testing build of Alma Linux

 ## Usage